ravindkv/EgRegresTrainerLegacy/docs/source/Regression.md

 # Regression

-The main readme link of the regression framework can be seen here {doc}`Default_RegressionREADME`
+The main readme link, with the details of the regression framework,  can be seen here: {doc}`link <Default_RegressionREADME>`.

 ## Some general information